HTML Version:

 AUDIO RECORDING POLICY

-Students in the Practicum in School Counseling are expected to audio record all of their counseling sessions for which client and/or parent permission is obtained.
+Students in the Practicum/Internship in School Counseling are expected to audio record all of their counseling sessions for which client and/or parent permission is obtained.

 These audio-recordings are the chief vehicle for students to receive counseling supervision from the university instructor and from peers within the group seminar.
 Students will use segments from these recordings to practice skills of self-evaluation and giving/receiving feedback.
-A portion of the student's grade in Practicum is based on their case presentation and individual/peer supervision evaluations which result from tapes made.
+A portion of the student's grade in Practicum/Internship is based on their case presentation and individual/peer supervision evaluations which result from recordings made.

-Students are supplied with a sample tape permission form which clearly states the purpose of tape use and the destruction of tapes at the end of Practicum.
+Students are supplied with a sample taping permission form which clearly states the purpose of recording use and the deletion of recordings at the end of Practicum/Internship.
 All students have been advised to conform to the requirements/forms of their field placement setting in regard to taping.
-They are also told that no student in their site is to be denied counseling services if permission to tape is denied.
+They are also told that no student in their site is to be denied counseling services if permission to record is denied.

 Each student is required to sign a pledge of confidentiality, a sample of which is attached.